wilberquito/actors-nightmare/HOWTO_hello_world_scala_project.md

     sbt> console
 ```

-From the REPL you can evaluate and execute any object or method defined in the project for exammple:
+From the REPL you can evaluate and execute any object or method defined in the project for example:
 ```
  sbt:hello-world> console
  [info] Starting scala interpreter...